flybuys are becoming more and more useful for frequent flyers, but despite having numerous partners, opportunity for earning points is still limited.

 - 62,400 flybuys points annually (versus 10,400)

-It’s worth nothing, though, for bonus points at supermarkets on credit card spend alone, you may be better served for earning more points by one of the American Express supermarket bonus point cards, such as the Platinum Edge, which earns 3 Membership Rewards points per dollar (transferable to 3 Velocity points or Etihad Guest miles), which is a much greater return.
+It’s worth nothing, though, for bonus points at supermarkets on credit card spend alone, you may be better served for earning more points by one of the American Express supermarket bonus point cards, such as the Platinum Edge, which earns 3 Membership Rewards points per dollar (transferable to 3 Velocity points), which is a much greater return.

 Earning flybuys with home, car and life insurance